 - Bending of links - Removal of too many rings due to adjustment of its length. - Knots in connecting links. - The field temperature is lower than that at which the tape was calibrated. - Shrinkage of tape when moist - Clogging of rings with mud. - (b) The slope correction is ignored while measuring along slopping ground. - (c) The sag correction, if not applied when chain / tape is suspended at its ends. - (d) Incorrect alignment. - II.
-Negative Cumulative Error: The error, which make the measured length less than the actual is known as negative cumulative error.
+Negative Cumulative Error: The error, which make the measured length less than the actual isknown as negative cumulative error.

-Sources: (a) The length of chain / tape is longer than its standard length due to
+Sources: (a) The length of chain / tape is longer than its standard length due to calibrated.
+MISTAKES: Errors occurring due to the carelessness of the chainman are called mistakes.
+Following are a fewcommon mistakes:

 - Flattening of connecting rings.

 - Opening of the ring joints.

-- The field temperature is higher than that at which the tape was calibrated.
+- The field temperature is higher than that at which the tape was